 Frequently asked questions

-There won’t be one major event, rather it will be a bunch of small/incremental releases building up to it.
-You can look at the engine roadmap to get an idea of what we’re working on currently, and what will come later.
+There won’t be one major event where it is suddenly declared stable, rather it will be a bunch of small/incremental releases building up to it.
+You can look at the roadmap to get an idea of what we’re working on currently, and what will come later.

 Can I use Mach to make a simple 2D game?